2015 Monaco Grand Prix: Post-race

-Following the race, Mercedes apologised to Hamilton for the pit call, which commentators such as F1Fanatic's Keith Collantine, Formula One correspondent for The Guardian Paul Weaver, and former Formula One driver David Coulthard felt cost him the victory.
+Following the race, Mercedes apologised to Hamilton for the pit call, which commentators such as F1Fanatic's Keith Collantine, Formula One correspondent for The Guardian Paul Weaver, and former Formula One driver David Coulthard said that cost him the victory.
 Team boss Toto Wolff told the press: "We got our numbers wrong.
 We thought we had the gap for Lewis to take fresh tyres and come back out in the lead behind the safety car, ahead of Nico and covering off any risk of another competitor taking fresh tyres.
 But the calculation was incorrect and he came out in third place."
-Indeed, more than half of the teams made a pit stop at least one car when the safety car was deployed, just as Hamilton did.
-However, he as race leader caught up with the safety car quicker and lost a considerably larger amount of time on his way into the pit lane, leading to him coming out behind Rosberg and Vettel.
+More than half of the teams pitted at least one car when the safety car was deployed, some with less of a gap to the car behind, though none other driver lost any position.
+Hamilton, as race leader, caught up with the safety car in sector 2 already and thus lost a considerable amount of time on his way into the pit lane compared to every other driver, causing him to exit behind Rosberg and Vettel.

 During the post-race press conference, Hamilton revealed the decision to pit him was made after he had voiced concern over the heat in his tyres, being under the false impression that his rivals behind had already made a pit stop for the softer compound.
 When asked whether he would have full confidence in the team's strategy decisions in the future, he answered "yes".
 At the podium interviews, conducted by Martin Brundle, Rosberg admitted his victory "was just a lot of luck" and added that "Lewis drove brilliantly and he would have also deserved the win for sure".
 Rosberg became the fourth driver overall, and the first since Ayrton Senna, to win the Monaco Grand Prix three times in a row.